shivam-singh-negi/fastapi_uuid_server/README.md

 ---

-## 🫠 Installation & Running Locally
+## 📥 Installation

 ### **1️⃣ Install Poetry (If Not Installed)**
 This project uses [Poetry](https://python-poetry.org/) for dependency management.
-If you haven't installed it, run:
+Install it using:

 ```bash
 pip install poetry